 Now, you can transfer Tidal music to Linux for offline listening through the USB flash drive.
 Please refer to the simple tutorial below to transfer Tidal to USB and get Tidal music on Linux for playing.

 Step 1.
 Plug the USB flash drive into your computer via the USB port.

 Step 2.
 Find the converted Tidal audio files on your computer.
-You could locate them on your computer by clicking the 'Converted' button on DRmare Tidal Music Converter program.
+You could locate them on your computer by clicking the 'Converted' icon on DRmare Tidal Music Converter program.

 Step 3.
-Copy and paste the converted Tidal audios to your USB.
-Or you can directly drag and drop them to the USB flash drive.
+Copy and paste the converted Tidal audio to your USB.
+Or you can drag and drop them to the USB flash drive.

 Step 4.
-Connect the USB to flash drive with the Ubuntu computer.
+Connect the USB to flash drive to the Ubuntu computer.

 Step 5.
-Choose a media player you like to play Tidal on Linux.
+Choose a media player you like to enjoy Tidal music Linux.